Improving Emotional Intelligence (EQ)

 Why is emotional intelligence so important?

 As we know, it’s not the smartest people that are the most successful or the most fulfilled in life.
 You probably know people who are academically brilliant and yet are socially inept and unsuccessful at work or in their personal relationships.
 Intellectual intelligence (IQ) isn’t enough on its own to be successful in life.
 Yes, your IQ can help you get into college, but it’s your emotional intelligence (EQ) that will help you manage the stress and emotions when facing your final exams.
 IQ and EQ exist in tandem and are most effective when they both are elevated and building off one another.

 Emotional intelligence affects:

-- Your performance at school or work.
-Emotional intelligence can help you navigate the social complexities of the workplace, lead and motivate others, and excel in your career.
-In fact, when it comes to gauging job candidates, many companies now view emotional intelligence as being as important as technical ability and use EQ testing before hiring.
+Your performance at school or work.
+Emotional intelligence can help you navigate the social complexitites of the workplace, lead and motivate others, and excel in your career.
+In fact, when it comes to guaging important job candidates, many companies now view emotioal intelligence as being as important as technical ability and use EQ testing before hiring.

 Your relationships.
 By understanding your emotions and how to control them, you're better able to express how you feel and understand how others are feeling.
 This allows you to communicate more effectively and forge stronger relationships, both at work and in your personal life.